thephm/email_md/README.md

 ## Using email_md

-Once you have configured the tool and you the `people.json` file setup, you're ready to run this tool.
+Once you've configured the tool and the `people.json` file is setup, you're ready to run the tool.

-The command line options are described in the message_md repo.
+The command line options are described in the [message_md](https://github.com/thephm/message_md/tree/main/config) repo.

 Example: